Business owners often ask if they can employ their wife, husband or children in the company to reduce tax.

 A particular area of contention between businesses and HMRC if they employ their wife, husband or children to reduce tax is whether an expense has been incurred “wholly and exclusively for the purpose of the trade”.

-If it hasn’t no tax deduction is allowed.
+If an expense hasn’t been incurred no tax deduction is allowed.

 HMRC will first want to establish that the family member actually works and is not being paid just to get money out of the business.